grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/02 Running browser tests.md

   The preceding code imports the `browser` ([the browser module](/javascript-api/k6-experimental/browser)), and uses its `newPage` method to open a new page.

   After getting the page, you can interact with it using the [Page](/javascript-api/k6-experimental/browser/page) methods.
 This example visits a test URL and takes a screenshot of the page.

-Afterwards, it closes the page.
+  Subsequently, the page is closed.
+This allows for the freeing up of allocated resources and enables the accurate calculation of [Web Vital metrics](/using-k6-browser/browser-metrics/).

   <Blockquote mod="note" title="">